lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 - The nonce passed to the function MUST be a valid nonce according to the [multi-channel nonce](#what-are-multi-channel-nonces) section.

-- MUST send the value passed by the caller to the call on the ERC725 contracts.
+- MUST send the value passed by the caller to the call on the linked target contract.

 > Non payable functions will revert in case of calling them and passing value along the call.